-Figure 6.
+Fig. 5.
 User Working with the Force Feedback Device

 The fourth interaction method was to use a Space Mouse to control the movement of the LRU in combination with a contact simulation.
-The visualisation was stereoscopic on a desktop monitor.
+The visualization was stereoscopic on a desktop monitor.
 The Space Mouse allowed the user to move an object in all six degrees of freedom.